Why Hackers Don’t Need Computers To Get In

 This seemingly inconsequential kind of negligence highlights just how bloody easy it is for someone to not only gain physical access, but gain access to the heart of your business where your crucial data lives without using a computer.

-“When a hacker gets past one employee, the hacker spreads to the entire network.”
-Kennedy said.
 “People are the No. 1 target when it comes to how hackers get access to offices and computer systems.”

-So whilst you are busy ensuring that your firewalls are impenetrable, your devices are armed with AV or anti-malware software and that your employees have been educated in art of not clicking, you need to make sure that your building is secure and remains that way.
+So whilst you are busy ensuring that your firewalls are impenetrable, your devices are armed with AV or anti‑malware software and that your employees have been educated in the art of not clicking, you need to make sure that your building is secure and remains that way.

 If someone outside of your organisation claims to be there for a service or a meeting and they are not familiar (and maybe even if they are), the question of identification should be raised.
 It takes two seconds to ask and could save thousands, if not millions of dollars in damage because once that damage is done, it’s too late.